 Humans are given a finite amount of time and energy.
 These days, most people in the US have developed a habit of frayed focus, which dilutes both time and energy.
 While watching Grey’s Anatomy on Hulu you can also be looking up what other movies Sandra Oh has been in on IMDB while checking your bank account balances on the Mint.com Android app, texting your best friend, and painting your toe nails.
 Not that I’ve ever done that before.
 Or yesterday.
+As a non profit credit counseling agency, ACCC finds the concept of information over-consumption and spending interesting.

 Information and the Focus Deficit